Welcome to Year 1

 We will learn about the weather in Autumn and collect data

-In art we will be learning about Andy Goldsworthy and looking at how he uses pattern and sculpture of natural materials.
+In art we will be learning about Henri Matisse and looking at how he uses colour and shape to create abstract art.

 We will be learning some harvest songs to share at the Harvest Festival.